 Where does the delivery company buy the alcohol that they deliver?

-Delivery orders must be filled from a Saskatchewan liquor retailer.
+Delivery orders must be filled from a Saskatchewan liquor retailer, craft alcohol producer, or restaurant selling alcohol with a food order.
 Delivery companies are prohibited from maintaining a stock of alcohol products.